Anti-Inflammatory Diet Linked to Longer Life, Study Says – So Here Are the Best Foods to Eat

 What are anti-inflammatory foods?

-Fortunately, researchers have now pinpointed several simple strategies that can douse the flame, cutting your risk of heart woes 50 percent with almost no effort at all.
+But if you’re looking to get the biggest benefits out of your food choices, researchers have now pinpointed several anti-inflammatory foods that can cut your risk of heart woes by as much as 50 percent — with almost no effort at all.